decentralized-identity/keri/docs/Q-and-A.md

 The more entities are getting used to play the different KERI specific roles the more rapid and easy will the bootstrapping / flooding of KERI on the internet evolve.
 {TBW prio 1}

 ## *Q: Is there a KERI course or webinar available?
 The [SSI Meetup](https://ssimeetup.org/key-event-receipt-infrastructure-KERI-secure-identifier-overlay-internet-sam-smith-webinar-58/) webinar on KERI took place in May 2020 and is a good lesson and source of information.\
 There is lots of course material available on [prosapien.com](https://www.prosapien.com).\
 _(@henkvancann)_

+## *Q: Is KERI fast enough?
+How does its speed relate to blockchains like Bitcoin and Indy and payment processors like VISA?
+In short, KERI is three to four orders of magnitude faster than its functional equivalents.

+An important note is KERI is not a crypto-currency.
+It's a Key Event Receipt Infrastructure that operates at a lower level than most crypto currencies and Decentralized Identity systems, hence you can rebuild those systems with KERI.\
+A second note is that speed and scalabilty is often a trade-off with several other parameters like security, decentralization, useability.
+Nevertheless we'll try to answer the question in general terms and correct in orders of magnitude.

+A public blockchain like Bitcoin or Ethereum has a transaction speed in the single digits up to the hunderds transactions per second (TPS).
+Permissioned blockchains can deliver transaction speed in one to two orders of magnitudes higher.

+KERI is permission-less, scalable, secure and has transactions of events in order of magnitude four times higher than public blockchains (10.000 times more) and in the range of VISA credit card transactions.
+KERIs speed is mainly dependent of the number of controllers that have to mutually verify their KELs.

+The problem with blockchain based solution like Indy is that they do not offer concurrent processing in their code.
+They will hit a performance and scalability cieling within the range of the thousands of (event-) transactions.

+Based on [IIW32 recordings](https://eu01web.zoom.us/rec/play/ymi1tW8_oy1ejYDnhtP6lw9DFSqmwWW32Vs-Savd_s-5dWuIOPOY9zZlhkoyDUQjqBA5eR12TK_8eX2m.5e_aDMp-J1c_t551?continueMode=true) of session
+_KERI: Centralized Registry with Decentralized Control (KEL & TEL ) + DEMO_\
+_(@henkvancann)_

 ## *Q: Could KERI work for edge computers that need self sovereign identity?
 How to (selectively) share control over the `SCI`/`SAI` with the owners of the device?
 Delegation could be used.
 There is an [issue about IoT](https://github.com/decentralized-identity/KERI/issues/54) key and identifier management with `KERI` that answers this question profoundly.\
 (_SamMSmith_)

+## *Q: Can a holder revoke a virtual credential (VC) instead of the issuer/controller?

+There a two sorts of issuances of credentials.
+- **A public statement** (e.g. provenance of data) or
+- **the presentation of an authorisation**
+The former doesn't have a holder.
+So we focus on the main use of `VC`s: the latter: the presentation of an authorisation.

+Usually holders don't revoke a credential, they just decide to not use them anymore.
+You could install a Policy and a set of Rules to give holders to exercise power to some extent over the revocation:
+1. _Policy_: a holder can ask the entity that has authoritative control over the `VC`s to revoke it.
+2. _Rules_: for a TEL , for example cooperative delegation through delegated identifiers to participate in a revocation event, where both the holder and the issuer have to participate, but you could change the rules so that either party could revoke.\
+Based on [IIW32 recordings](https://eu01web.zoom.us/rec/play/ymi1tW8_oy1ejYDnhtP6lw9DFSqmwWW32Vs-Savd_s-5dWuIOPOY9zZlhkoyDUQjqBA5eR12TK_8eX2m.5e_aDMp-J1c_t551?continueMode=true) of session
+_KERI: Centralized Registry with Decentralized Control (KEL & TEL ) + DEMO_\
+_(@henkvancann)_

 # Q&A section Agencies